JiangSYX/Neural-network-target-tracking/README.md

 The operation result of neural network has a little problem, but the problem is not big.

 - 4 nerves in the input layer: Target X coordinate, Target Y coordinate, AI X coordinates, AI Y coordinates
-- 8 nerves in the output layer: Up, down, left and right, upper left, lower left, upper right and lower right
+- 8 nerves in the output layer: Up, down, left, right, Top left, bottom left, top right, bottom right

 ### make_data.py